When attaching ratchet straps to securing / lashing points or the vehicle chassis, it’s important that the hooks fit correctly into the base radius.

 Read on for more HGV load security guidance.

-In the UK, the Driver and Vehicle Standards Agency (DVSA) provide guidance and carry out roadside checks to ensure lorries and their loads are safe to drive.
+In the UK, the Driver and Vehicle Standards Agency (DVSA) provides guidance and carries out roadside checks to ensure lorries and their loads are safe to drive.
 The DVSA's guidance can be viewed here: Securing Loads on HGVs & Goods Vehicles.

 The guide linked above covers: